 The gas collection and recovery system at WGSL continues to expand to accommodate landfilling operations while maintaining compliance.
-Seven new landfill gas collection wells and vacuum lines were installed in November and December 2020 to improve collection efficiency.
+New air compliance regulations went into effect September 2021, which require additional monitoring around gas wells and surface emissions monitoring.
+The landfill is maintaining compliance with the new regulations.